Yolla S. Kairouz

 President & CEO, Applied Integrin Sciences, Inc.

-We are a full services photography studio in the historic Downtown Los Angeles Art District.
-We work with businesses, corporations, Law firms, Advertising, Design agencies, publications, and individuals promoting themselves, a services or a product.
-We have served the greater L.A. business and corporate community for over 25 years, producing executive portraits, business headshots, corporate headshots, and portraits for editorial and advertising purposes.
+Our studios are located in the historic Downtown Los Angeles Art District at 915 Mateo St. We work with businesses, corporations, Law firms, Advertising, Design agencies, publications, and individuals promoting themselves, a services or a product.
+We have served the greater Los Angeles business and corporate community for 30 years, producing executive portraits, business headshots, corporate headshots, and portraits for editorial and advertising purposes.

-As business people, sometimes we get so focused on the forest that we miss the trees.
-We forget that we are walking billboard for our companies and that portraits are often the first line of introduction to our target market.
-In this, your portrait or headshot has to convey an image that will generate a response, email, phone call or direct purchase, from your customer base.
-It is a core part of your branding, your skin to the outside world.
+Sometimes as business people we can get so focused on the forest that we miss the trees.
+We forget that we are walking billboard for our companies and that our portraits are often one of the first lines of introduction to our target market.
+Your portrait or headshot has to convey an image that will generate a response, email, phone call or direct purchase, from your customer base.
+It is a core part of your branding.

 It is said that a poor first impression takes thirty additional attempts to repair.